rainleander/MSU-AI-microbootcamp/README.md

 1.1.5: Recap and Knowledge Check
 - Artificial intelligence (AI) is a branch of computer science that aims to replicate human intelligence in machines.
 - Machine learning, a subset of AI, allows algorithms to learn from data and make decisions or predictions without specific programmer instructions.
-- These technologies (AI and machine learning) significantly impact our daily lives and the world at large.
+- These technologies (AI and machine learning) significantly impact our daily lives and the world.
 - There are distinct differences between AI and machine learning, yet they are interrelated.
 - AI can be categorized as narrow AI (specialized in one task) or artificial general intelligence (capable of any intellectual task a human can do).
 - There's an ongoing debate about the feasibility and desirability of achieving artificial superintelligence (an intelligence surpassing human capabilities).